yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

 ```

 The **apiClientPayment.generateToken** function returns an Observable type, which is a subclass of `LiveData`.
-As a result, you can observe the response as a common `LiveData` with the following type `SingleLiveEvent<Map<String, Any?>>`, which is a `LiveData` that only emits once.
+You can observe the response as a common `LiveData` with the following type `SingleLiveEvent<Map<String, Any?>>`, which is a `LiveData` that only emits once.
 The response type is a `Map` containing the whole response.
-The following code block presents the examples of response after calling the `apiClientPayment.generateToken` function.
+The following code block shows examples of responses after calling the `apiClientPayment.generateToken` function.

 ```json Example 1
 ["token": "9ee44ac7-9134-4598-ae28-a26fec03099d",